okeeffed/cheat-sheets/Machine-Learning/ML-Decision-Trees.md

 Key note: `Adding splits adds information`.

 What we do is that for each terminal leaf, we take the average and assign the value that we give to any new element that falls into that leaf.

+Now, if we have a new value, we check the decision tree where it falls and then assign the new element the value of where it falls as a prediction.